-If you’re in the online dating game, this is an eventuality that you may well encounter at some point.
-If you’ve not yet had the particular pleasure of arriving at a first date only to discover that your potential match is totally unrecognizable from their pictures, then here’s how to handle it – or, if it’s happened to you before, use these tips should you literally come face to face with the situation again.
+If you are on an online dating app, this is an eventuality that your date may not look like their dating pic on a real meeting.
+This you may well encounter at some point.
+If you’ve not yet had the particular pleasure of arriving at a first date only to discover that your potential match is totally unrecognizable from their pictures, then here’s how to handle it – or, if it has happened to you before, use these tips in case you come face to face with such situation again.

-If you’ve been chatting to a potential date for a few days, then consider asking them if they use Snapchat and, if so, if you can add them.
-This is a great way to view current pictures so that you can check out how similar to their profile pics your person looks in real life.
-Share some photos over a few days to build up a really good idea of what your match looks like.
+In case you have been chatting to a potential date for a few days, then consider asking them for their snapchat.
+Ask if they use Snapchat and, if so, if you can add them.
+Since, people today share daily snaps of their activities to maintain streak records, this becomes a great way to view their current pictures.
+This will help you to check out how similar to their profile pics your person looks in real life.
+Share some photos over a few days to build up streak and keep a track of their life and to get a really good idea of what your match looks like.

 Have A Plan